Reykjavik

 Capital of Iceland

 Reykjavik is the capital of Iceland.
-Many tourists flock here every year for the wild night-life.
-Before I moved to Reykjavik, my introduction to the city was a song by Icelandic band – Spilverk Þjóðanna.
+Many tourists flock here every year for the wild nightlife.
+Before I moved to Reykjavik, my introduction to the city was a song by the Icelandic band Spilverk Þjóðanna.
 They asked Reykjavik “Hvað atla þu að verða, þegar þu ert orðin stór?”
 (What do you want to be when you grow up?).

-This comical om-pah song from the seventies was quite prophetic as the Banks hit the dirty headlines in 2008, politicians disgraced in 2016, while Reykjavik bulged under the weight of a tourism explosion..
+This comical om-pah song from the seventies was quite prophetic, as the Banks hit the dirty headlines in 2008, politicians were disgraced in 2016, and Reykjavik bulged under the weight of a tourism explosion..

 Sponsored